MonsieurBibo/MonsieurBibo/README.md

 ### Hi there 👋

-I'm a french young student in high school.
+I'm a french young student in "uni".

-I use mostly Typescript 😀
+I use mostly Typescript at home, and now python and Ocaml at school.

 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=MonsieurBibo&theme=gotham)](https://github.com/anuraghazra/github-readme-stats)